 What is the role of a CASA volunteer?

-CASAs (Court Appointed Special Advocates) are trained community volunteers appointed by judges to provide information and make recommendations to the court about what is in the best interests of children who have been removed from their homes due to neglect or abuse.
+Court Appointed Special Advocates (CASA) volunteers are trained community members appointed by judges to provide information and make recommendations to the court about what is in the best interests of children who have been removed from their homes due to neglect or abuse.

-CASAs are objective community volunteers, who are not part of the child welfare system, who focus their efforts solely on providing a voice for the child and making recommendations in regards to services, placement, visitation, reunification, and permanency.
-CASA volunteers monitor the child's situation while they are in foster care to make sure they are safe and to ensure their psychological, physical, educational, and other needs are met, with the ultimate goal of finding them a safe, stable, and permanent home.
+CASA volunteers are objective community advocates who are not part of the child welfare system, and who focus their efforts solely on providing a voice for the child and making recommendations in regards to services, placement, visitation, reunification, and permanency.
+CASA volunteers monitor the child's situation throughout the court case to make sure they are safe and to ensure their psychological, physical, educational, and other needs are met, with the ultimate goal of finding them a safe and permanent home.

-What are the requirements for becoming a CASA?
+What are the requirements for becoming a CASA volunteer?

-The National CASA Association requires that CASA volunteers must…
+The National CASA/GAL Association requires that CASA volunteers must…

 - Be at least 21 years old